Skip to content

 Named Calendar Reference

-Define reusable calendars in YAML files:
+Define reusable calendars in YAML files and reference them from pipeline configs:

 # calendars/holidays.yaml